How does a freemium CMS function?

 A true freemium service isn’t pushy about the payment: it makes it wholly possible to achieve significant things without spending anything at all with the provider.
 Handled well, it can earn enough goodwill that people will choose to pay for addons.

 The freedom and flexibility of self-hosting

 There’s significant convenience in using a hosted service like Shopify or BigCommerce, but convenience isn’t everything.
-The best freemium platforms (like Prestashop, or course, or the ever-popular WooCommerce extension for WordPress) work through self-hosting.
+The best freemium platforms (like Prestashop, Magento, or the ever-popular WooCommerce extension for WordPress) work through self-hosting.
 In other words, you need to download the software and separately pay for a hosting package.